kimco2/project_1_misison_youtube/Objective 3 copy.md

     time of the day (i.e. 1am, 4pm)
     length of video (i.e. 1:30, 10:10)

 There are 6347 unique videos in the US You tube csv file.
 129 Unique videos trended for 20-30 days.
 6218 trended for less than 20 days (1077 10-19 days, 4434 1-9 days, 707 1 day).

         For the Hour of publish, needed to convert datetime from column titled "publish_time_formatted".
         Added columns to dataFrame for hour and minutes of publishing time.

-        For the length (duration) of videos see use of YouTube API See File Youtube.ipynb
+        For the length (duration) of videos used a YouTube API See File Youtube.ipynb
+        Also involved converting PT10M20S into an integer (seconds).
+        -Videos that trended the longest (Top 19 - removed outlier from Top 20) Mode = 231 seconds long (Fig14BoxplotDurationTop20.png)
+            (Fig15LineGraphDurationTop20.png)
+            (Fig16DurationTop20.csv)
+            (Fig17DurationTop19.csv)
+            (Fig18BoxplotDurationTop19.png)
+            (Fig19LineGraphDurationTop19.png)
+        -For all unique videos (only 5798) Mode = 283 seconds long (Fig20UniqueVideosDuration.csv)